Barbara Cubin

-Barbara Lynn Cubin (born November 30, 1946) is an American politician who was a Republican member of the United States House of Representatives, Wyoming’s sole member of that body.
+Barbara Lynn Cubin (née Turner; born November 30, 1946) is an American politician who was a Republican member of the United States House of Representatives, Wyoming's sole member of that body.
 She was the first woman elected to Congress from Wyoming.

 Early life, education

 Cubin was born in Salinas, California.
 She grew up in Casper, Wyoming, and graduated from high school there.
 She received a Bachelor of Science degree in chemistry from Creighton University in Omaha, Nebraska.

 Cubin worked as a substitute science and math teacher, and was employed full-time as a social worker for senior citizens and disabled adults.
 She later worked for the state Labor Department and Ironworkers' Union to train minorities and Vietnam War veterans to become iron workers.

 In 1974, Cubin joined the Wyoming Machinery Company as a chemist, and in 1975, began managing the office of her husband, Fritz Cubin, a physician.

 Personal

 Cubin and her husband Fritz married in 1975 and had two children.
 Fritz Cubin, who was a doctor, died in 2010 after a decade of serious health problems.

 In past elections, Cubin fended off attacks on missed floor votes, which she attributed to her husband's severe health problems.
 Cubin also has had health issues of her own.
 In 1993 and 1995, she had surgeries related to her gall bladder.
 In July 2005, she suffered a mild heart attack and underwent surgery to place a stent in an artery that was 70 percent blocked.